Society of Writers to His Majesty's Signet: Today

-The Society has become an independent professional body of solicitors.
-Its stated purpose is "promoting the highest standards in legal services" through the provision of education services including the Professional Competence Course (PCC) and courses in Continuing Professional Development (CPD).
+The society has become an independent professional body of solicitors.
+Its stated purpose is "promoting the highest standards in legal services" through the provision of education services including the Professional Competence Course (PCC) and courses in continuing professional development (CPD).

 Keeper of the Signet

-The Keeper of the Signet is one of the Great Officers of State of Scotland, and is one of the offices held by the Lord Clerk Register under the Public Offices (Scotland) Act 1817 (c 64), s 5.
-The current Keeper of the Signet is Lord Mackay of Clashfern, former Lord Advocate of Scotland and Lord Chancellor of the United Kingdom.
+The Keeper of the Signet is one of the Great Officers of State of Scotland, and is one of the offices held by the Lord Clerk Register under the Public Offices (Scotland) Act 1817 (57 Geo.
+3. c.
+64), s 5.
+The current Keeper of the Signet is Lady Elish Angiolini, former Lord Advocate of Scotland.

 The office is now a purely ceremonial one, as the Keeper of the Signet grants a commission to the Principal Clerk of Session to allow the Signet to be used.
 The Keeper of the Signet is the senior officer of the Society of Writers to the Signet and issues commissions to new members.
-Although the Society is a private body, the Register of Commissions forms part of the records of the Court of Session, held by the National Archives of Scotland.
-The Keeper does not exercise administrative functions over the Society, these being delegated to the Deputy Keeper.
-The present Deputy Keeper is Mandy Laurie WS.
+Although the society is a private body, the Register of Commissions forms part of the records of the Court of Session, held by the National Archives of Scotland.
+The Keeper does not exercise administrative functions over the society, these being delegated to the Deputy Keeper.
+The present Deputy Keeper is Amanda Laurie WS.

 Associate membership

-Jurists, advocates and foreign lawyers may be granted associate membership of the Society.
+Jurists, advocates and foreign lawyers may be granted associate membership of the society.
 Associate members are entitled to use the designation: "Associate Writer to the Signet" with the postnominal letters, AWS.
-Prominent associate members include Harvey McGregor QC and the late former President of Poland, Lech Kaczyński.
+Prominent associate members include Harvey McGregor KC and the late former President of Poland, Lech Kaczyński.